andrew27xu/covid_on_housing/README.md

 Since beginning of 2020 when Covid19 started, every aspect of daily life has been changed, such as physcial and mental health, social justice and inequality, racial discrimination, as well as economy and financial activities.
 The most prominent effect of Covid 19 on economy is great amount of QE, and as a result, large variation in the stock market.
-My interest lies in how Covid 19 affect common people's life financially.
+My interest lies in how Covid 19 affects common people's life financially.

 To answer this question, I chose housing buying activities as one case of all kinds of financial activities for following reasons: